-We all consider recycling to be the most important solution for pollution.
-However, why do we not stop using such products at all in first place?
-Millions of plastic bottles are used by USA alone every hour.
-We should stop or reduce using paper or plastic, since recycling them is an expensive task too.
+Recycling along with upcycling is one of the most important solutions for pollution.
+However, why do we not stop using such products at all in the first place?
+Millions of plastic bottles are used by the USA alone every hour.
+We should stop or reduce using paper or plastic since recycling them is an expensive task too.
 Here are some artists who made their artwork using recycled materials.

 Aurora has saved an approximate of 30,000 plastic bottles from entering the trash on either land or sea.
 They have not been put through expensive recycling systems either.
 She creates organic sculptures with the concept of space and sea life.
 These installations are 3D, apart from the collage she makes using the paper junk.

 2. Julia Anne Goodman

 Julia is another artist who converts paper and mashes into a pulp.
 This pulp is used to make recycled paper.
 She began this work in 2003 to create her sculptures.
 One such artwork includes the “Certain is Nothing Now” which depicts a tornado hit area.
 She used paper waste to show the destruction caused by a dreadful natural disaster.

 3. Miwa Koizumi